-5.6.2 - Leveling and Table Height Adjustment
+5.6.2 - Leveling, Table Height & Adjustment

-See Fig. 26 on page 26 for reference.
+See Fig. 32 for reference.

-Shortening the leveling bolts will raise the table, lengthening the leveling bolts will lower the table.
-To level the table, screw the leveling bolts in or out depending on which side needs to be raised or lowered.
-To turn the leveling bolts, lower the table to the ground, this will take the weight off the bolts and will allow them to be turned.
-They can be turned by hand or wrench.
-Raise the table and ensure it is level.
+- Shortening the leveling bolts will raise the header. - Lengthening the leveling bolts will lower the header.

+To level the header:

+- Lower the header to the ground in order to take the weight off the bolts to allow them to be turned. - 2.
+Adjust the leveling bolts on the side that requires raising or lowering. - Raise the table and ensure it is level.